 Seafood tends to be expensive, but, for some reason, mussels remain very affordable.
 Plus, they’re delicious and very quick to make.
 In our house, we love the classic sautè di cozze (steamed mussels sautéed with garlic and hot pepper) but for a change, you can take steamed mussels in different directions.
-In this recipe, steamed mussels are partially shelled and topped with seasoned breadcrumbs before being run under the broiler.
+In this recipe for mussels gratin, steamed mussels are partially shelled and topped with seasoned breadcrumbs before being run under the broiler.
 It makes for an awesome light antipasto.
 You lose the mussel broth, but the broiling intensifies the mussel’s briny flavor.

 Serves 4-6 as an antipasto

 - 1 bag of mussels (cleaned and trimmed, see Notes)

 - 1 or 2 garlic cloves, finely chopped

 Put the mussels into a large pot with a splash of white wine over moderately high heat.
 Cover and let the mussels steam for a few minutes, just until they have all opened, then quickly scoop them out of the pot and set aside to cool.
 Drain the mussel liquor left at the bottom of the pot into a cup or small bowl, leaving any sediment behind.

 Prepare the topping by mixing the breadcrumbs with the chopped garlic and parsley, then a good drizzle of olive oil, just enough so that the breadcrumbs take on a sandy consistency.
 Moisten with the mussel liquor until it takes becomes crumbly, but not so much that it forms a solid ‘dough’.
 If you’ve gone too far, you can always add more crumbs.
 If for some reason you don’t have enough mussel liquor, just add water.
 Season to taste.